If you are obese and you want to lose weight, you should see your GP.

 Orlistat is not suitable for pregnant or breastfeeding women.

 Treating obesity in children

-Treating obesity in children is based on much the same principles as treating obesity in adults: combining a calorie controlled diet with regular exercise.
+Treating obesity in children is based on much the same principles as treating obesity in adults – by combining a calorie-controlled diet with regular exercise.

 The amount of calories your child should eat every day will depend on their age and height.
 Your GP should advise on a recommended daily limit.

 It is recommended all children get at least one hour of moderately intense exercise a week, such as running, playing football or netball.

 You should restrict sedentary activities such as watching television or playing computer games to less than two hours a day (14 hours a week).

 It may be better to gradually introduce these changes to your child's behaviour and then try to get them to change.

 Referral to a specialist in treating childhood obesity may be recommended if: